ccremer/clusterbrake/README.md

   * Time-Window: E.g. Only transcode during the night
   * File size: If a video is very big, a Raspberry Pi might take a very long time.
 Leave the job for another server with more processing power.

+# Project status
+This project is currently under heavy development (2016-09-06).
+After a release which will work in my personal environment, maintenance will be limited.
+If you encounter a bug, open an issue, but I won't promise a fix.